A Schauder regularity theory for nonlocal and mixed local-nonlocal viscous Hamilton$\unicode{x2013}$Jacobi equations: Introduction

 We investigate well-posedness and Schauder regularity estimates for the initial value problem for the nonlocal viscous Hamilton--Jacobi equation:

 where $\mL$ is the generator of a L\'evy process defined by

 $A$ is a nonnegative definite matrix, and $\mu\geq 0$ is a Borel measure satisfying $\int_{\R^d}(1 \wedge |z|^2) \ d\mu(z) < \infty$, i.e. $\mu$ is a \textit{L\'evy measure}.
 In other words, $\mL$ is a \textit{L\'evy operator} with the \textit{L\'evy triplet} $(A,0,\mu)$.
-In general, L\'evy operators can also have a constant drift term $B Du$ -- then the L\'evy triplet would be $(A,B,\mu)$.
+General L\'evy operators have a constant drift term $B Du$ and L\'evy triplet $(A,B,\mu)$.
 Assuming $B=0$ does not affect the generality, since $B Du$ can be absorbed into the Hamiltonian $H$.

-Throughout the paper we assume that the nonpositive operator $\mL$ is subcritical, i.e. of order $\alpha\in(1,2]$, a condition we express in the language of the heat kernel of $\mL$ in assumption \ref{NDa} below.
+We assume that the nonpositive operator $\mL$ is of order $\alpha\in(0,2]$, a condition we express in the language of the heat kernel of $\mL$ in assumption \ref{NDa} below.
 This condition is satisfied by a large class of local, nonlocal, and mixed local-nonlocal L\'evy operators, including fractional Laplacians and strongly anisotropic and nonsymmetric operators, see Example~\ref{ex:NDa} below.
-We focus on existence and regularity results of Schauder type, where solutions gain exactly $\alpha$ derivatives on the data $H$ when measured in H\"older norms.
-We give results for short-time existence, Schauder estimates, and long-time existence, in cases with and without gradient blow-up as $t\to 0$.
+In most of the paper we assume that $\mL$ is subcritical, i.e. $\alpha\in (1,2]$, but we also give results for the critical case $\alpha=1$.

-\textbf{Main results.} The main results of the paper are the short-time existence and optimal Schauder regularity (with blow-up rates) of solutions of \eqref{eq:hjb}.
-We also show that the solutions are classical and we give their long-time existence.
-We refrain from giving the assumptions in the full form here, instead referring to the formulations of the results.
+\textbf{Main results.} We prove short-time existence and optimal Schauder regularity of solutions of \eqref{eq:hjb}.
+We also show that solutions are classical and give long-time existence results.

 \textit{Short-time existence (Theorems \ref{thm::hjb_sol_existence} and \ref{thm::case_b_hjb_sol_existence}).} The proof of the short-time existence of mild solutions of \eqref{eq:hjb} in is based on a Duhamel formulation and a fixed point argument in a subset of $C((0,T]; C^1(\R^d))$.
 There is an interplay between the regularity of $u_0$ and the growth of $H=H(t,x,p)$ in $p$ that results in two different cases: